 Self- control is the ability to control one’s emotions and desires or the expression of them, especially in difficult situations.
 I struggle with self- control and so do many people.

-I went through a recent incident in which I showed a lack of self control.
+I went through a recent incident in which I showed a lack of self-control.
 In this event, I called a facility for a writing assignment (I work for another site besides this blog).
 I’ve been calling this facility daily because I really needed the information to finish this assignment.
-I called once a again, and finally a person answers.
+I called once again, and finally, a person answers.
 Instead of being courteous, the person on the line berates me and says that he’s been ignoring my calls and says that the business I’ve been writing for is slimy.
 He hangs up on me and I’m hurt.
 I call the person back and say he’s a horrible person.
-In this situation, I could have just brush it off because more than anything the person is overworked, but my ego was hurt.
+In this situation, I could have just brushed it off because more than anything the person is overworked, but my ego was hurt.

-- Self- Awareness precedes self-management– Understand what your temptations are and how you’re able to avoid them.
-My temptations are social media, my phone, and streaming services.
+Understand what your temptations are and how you’re able to avoid them.
+My temptations are on social media, my phone, and streaming services.
 I combat my temptations by placing myself in a different environment, such as my favorite coffee shop, House Roots Coffee.

 Remember that self-control is a skill that everyone can attain!